 The seasonal shape is a tendency, not a rule.
 Three years in the recent archive show meaningfully different shapes:

-The implication: a buyer who fills only in August every year wins on average over a long horizon, but does not always win in any single year.
+The implication: a buyer who fills in the summer or early-autumn window every year wins on average over a long horizon, but does not always win in any single year.
 A buyer who tries to time individual cold snaps will beat the average sometimes and miss it sometimes.
 The decision is probabilistic, not certain.

 What the data implies for 30 March 2026-onwards

 The 2025-2026 heating season ended at $2.674 per gallon.
-The historical August trough sits closer to $2.30 in a normal year.
-A homeowner who tops up in late August or early September would, on a 10-year average, pay 30 to 40 cents per gallon less than in late March; on a 400-gallon fill, that is $120 to $160.
+The published archive puts the average October open 19 cents below the average February peak, and dealer summer-fill quotes (unsurveyed by EIA) typically sit below the October open.
+On a 400-gallon fill, a 19 to 30 cent per gallon saving is $76 to $120.
 This is the underlying basis for the "summer fill" advice published by every state cooperative extension.
 The size of the saving in any particular year depends on the autumn inventory build and on crude movement.

 For the buying-strategy advice